 Management Committees

-We have established two management committees with important roles and responsibilities in our risk management function: the MC and the ERMC (of which the ALCO is a subcommittee).
+We have established four management committees with important roles and responsibilities in our risk management function: the MC and the ERMC, the ALCO and the CMC.
 These committees and their risk-related roles are described below.

 Management Committee